-Thank you for enquiring about getting married in the Medlock Head Team Ministry.
+Thank you for enquiring about getting married in Waterhead Church.

-Unfortunately, under current church law, not everyone can get married in our historic churches.
+Unfortunately, under current church law, not everyone can get married in our historic church.
 There are presently four categories of people we can marry here:

-1. Those couples in which one or both members live in our parishes.
+1. Those couples in which one or both members live in our parish.
 To see if you live in our parish, visit the A Church Near You website, and type in your postcode.

-2. Those couples in which one or both members have their names on the electoral role in one of our three churches (St John the Baptist in Hey (Lees), St Barnabas in Clarksfield and Holy Trinity in Waterhead).
+2. Those couples in which one or both members have their names on the electoral role in our church Holy Trinity in Waterhead).
 For us to register your name on the electoral role of our churches, you must have worshipped in that church for a period of not less than six months.

 3. Those couples where one or both members have an affinity with our Parishes.
 The law defines this affinity as: